mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 It's up to the developer to decide if he/she creates the application using Angular [], React [] or with raw DOM APIs.

-Among all frontend frameworks the Facebook's React is often choosen by the developers to create web applications of any scale.
+Among all frontend frameworks the Facebook's React is often chosen by the developers to create web applications of any scale.
 Although it comes with some controversial features like the JSX (which, when used, requires transcompilation), and is heavyweight with all its dependencies [], a